mckamey/jsonfx-v1/trunk/JsonFx/Readme.txt

 - added ETag support

 v1.0.705.1916:
-- Fixed bug where CompactorCodeProvider was being reused and resources were experiencing collisions
+- Fixed bug where ResourceCodeProvider was being reused and resources were experiencing collisions

 v1.0.705.1608:
 - Fixed bug where BuildManager fails when resources aren't prebuilt